harness/developer-hub/docs/continuous-delivery/cd-technical-reference/cd-gen-ref-category/email_step.md

 ## Options

-If you want to send emails using your own SMTP Server, go to [Add SMTP Configuration](https://developer.harness.io/docs/platform/notifications/add-smtp-configuration/).
+You can send emails using your own SMTP Server.
+For more information, go to [Add SMTP Configuration](https://developer.harness.io/docs/platform/notifications/add-smtp-configuration/).